Saves of low shots from 9 meters

 Anticipation and Reading the Shooter

-Study the shooter – pay attention to the shooter’s body language, arm angle, and eyes to anticipate the direction of the shot.
+Study the shooter: Pay attention to the shooter’s body language, their movement, arm position and angle, to anticipate the direction of the shot.

-React quickly – use the cues picked up from the shooter to make a decisive move towards the ball.
+React fast: Use the cues picked up from the shooter to make a decisive move toward the ball.

 Quick Reflexes and Agility

-Develop reflexes – work on drills that enhance your reaction time to ensure you can respond quickly to low shots.
+Develop reflexes: Work on drills that build your reaction time to ensure you can respond quickly to low shots.

 Use of Hands and Legs